 Anyone can sign up to be a mentor or a mentee (or both)!
 We especially encourage senior graduate students to consider mentoring.

 To sign up for the mentorship program, just check the appropriate boxes in the ICFP registration form.
-Be sure to do so by the ICFP early registration deadline of August 8th, that way we have time to match mentors with mentees.
+Be sure to do so by the ICFP early registration deadline of August 8th for mentees, and by August 16th for mentors, that way we have time to match mentors with mentees.

 Both mentors and mentees will have an option to choose short-term or long-term mentorships.
 Both short-term and long-term mentors are expected to meet online with mentees at least once during ICFP.
 Long-term mentors are additionally expected to stay in touch with mentees after ICFP, acting as a default point of contact for an outside perspective.
 Exactly what this looks like is up to the particular mentorship group, so please communicate with your group!